top of page

 It sends a powerful message to our female students.
 It’s very colourful, very beautiful and right there when girls come out of their lockers.
 I think it has subconsciously and unconsciously impacted their attitude towards sports.

 The Wall of Will highlights the struggles and triumphs of athletes, helping young girls see that they too can excel in sports.
-It makes them realise that it is ok to have bad days because the biggest athletes in the world have them too.

 I had role models to always look up to - strong women that empowered me to dream big and reach my goals.
 I’m super proud to be able to do the same for others.